DininduPeiris/Java-Interview/README.md

 * Exception is an event which occurs during the execution of a program, that disrupts the normal flow of the program's instructions.”
 * Concrete classes are Java classes that have code that implements all their methods, and method bodies are complete.
 Concrete classes in Java are known as 100% implemented classes.
 A concrete class can be instantiated as an object.

+### What is Abstraction in OOP
+Hiding complex implementation details and showing only the essential features of an object.
+Abstraction = Showing what something does, not how it does it.

+🏗️ How Abstraction Works in OOP

+1️⃣ Abstract Classes

+* Can have abstract methods (no body)
+* Can have normal methods
+* Cannot be instantiated

 ## Is Java Pass by value or pass-by-reference
 video link - https://www.youtube.com/watch?v=w4sGl3HxgZw&list=PLyHJZXNdCXscoyL5XEZoHHZ86_6h3GWE1&index=3